SpeedCodeNpo/ng-exercises/README.md

 - Stackblitz solution project link:

 ### Assignment title :
-- Play with Angular signal
+- Demo all LocalStorage methods

 ### Assignment spec :
 - The UI is divided into sections that demonstrate all functinality of Local Storage API.
 - There are 4 sections :
-  - The first 3 sections focus on a signal named 'count()'.
-These sections are :
-    - (1) Demo the GET functionality
+  - (1) Demo .setItem storing functionality
+        - User enters a key name and a value for that key.
+        - Then clicks the ""Save .." button.
+        - The key & its value will be saved to LocalStorage.
+        - User can view Local Storage contents in the browser inspector, "applicatin" tab.
+  -
-    - (2) Demo the SET functionality :
+  - (2) Demo the .getItem fetching functionality :
-        - Here the user has an input box to pick a new value and a button to activate SET.
+        - Here the user enters a key name and clicks button to see it's value.
+  -
-    - (3) Demo the UPDATE functionality :
+  - (3) Demo the .removeItem functionality :
-        - Here the user has a button that increments the existing value by 1.
+        - Here the user just clicks thebutton and the key given in section (2) will be removed from storage.

-  - The 4th section demonstrates the MUTATE functionality on an object :
-    - (4) The object is a user-info object, the UI enables to change property values of the username and user age.
-  - The 5th section demonstartes a 'computed' signal :
-    - The computed signal is named tokens.
-    - It is calculated as user age * the count() value.
-    - So if any one of them changes then the tokens gets a new value automatically.
-  - The 6th section demonstrates an 'effect' signal :
-    - Two effect signals are to be defined in the component constructor.
-    - Each one is a console.log, one for the 'count()' signal and the other for the tokens() computed-signal.
+  - (4) Demo the full removal of all Local Storage key-value pairs.
+        - User just clicks the button and all LocalStorage content is removed.

 ### Screenshot of the page before user input :
  - ![image](https://github.com/SpeedCodeNpo/ng-exercises/assets/132397719/1587bc2d-27d6-40a9-ba1b-cc7c83c31cef)